YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes, you may be able to have a hair transplant with PCOS, but only if the hair loss pattern is truly suitable for surgery.

 A PCOS diagnosis is not enough by itself.
 The hair loss still needs proper diagnosis before surgery is considered.
-If your shedding is active, your hormones are changing, your donor area is weak, or the thinning is diffuse across the whole scalp, the responsible decision is to slow down before using donor grafts.
+If your shedding is active, your hormones are changing, your donor area is weak, or the thinning is diffuse across the whole scalp, the responsible decision is to diagnose and stabilize before using donor grafts.

 A transplant can move healthy follicles into a thin area.
 It cannot control androgen activity, stop future miniaturization, or replace the need to understand why your hair is thinning.

 The practical distinction is between the PCOS diagnosis and the surgical target.
-PCOS may explain why hair is thinning, but surgery still needs a stable area that can actually benefit from moved grafts.
-Controlled PCOS is not always the same as transplant-ready hair loss.
+PCOS may explain why hair is thinning, but it does not prove that the scalp is ready for surgery.
+I still need a stable area that can actually benefit from moved grafts.
+Controlled PCOS is not always the same as hair loss ready for transplant.
 Cycles, skin symptoms, weight, or blood work may improve while shedding still needs time to settle.
 In another woman, PCOS may be present but the surgical target is localized and stable.

 In a woman with PCOS, I am not asking only how many grafts can be placed.
 I check whether the loss is stable, whether the donor area is safe, whether medical treatment has had enough time, and whether surgery will make the patient look more natural without spending grafts too early.